Indira Gandhi International Airport: Terminals

 IGI Airport serves as a major hub or a focus destination for several Indian carriers including Air India, Alliance Air, IndiGo, and SpiceJet.
 Approximately 80 airlines serve this airport.
 At present, there are three actively scheduled passenger terminals, as well as a cargo terminal.

 In 2021, DIAL introduced an e-boarding facility for passengers at all the three terminals of the airport, by which all boarding gates will have contactless e-boarding gates with boarding card scanners, which will allow passengers to flash their physical or e-boarding cards to verify flight details in order to proceed for security checks.
 Terminal 3 is an integrated terminal used for both international and domestic flights.
 The Indian carriers operating international flights are Air India, IndiGo, and SpiceJet.
 The domestic side of Terminal 3 is used by Air India, Air India Express, and select flights of SpiceJet and IndiGo.
 Select flights of IndiGo use Terminal 2 for their domestic operations.

 Currently operational terminals

 Terminal 1

 Terminal 1 is used by the low cost domestic carriers, such as SpiceJet and IndiGo.
-In 2022, Terminal 1D was fully expanded with an arrivals hall, with the goal of enhancing its annual passenger handling capacity from the previous 1.8 crore (18 million) to 4 crore (40 million).
-In 2025, after a brief period, Terminal 1 has now re-opened following major renovations and an expansion including a 'guitar-neck' shaped pier section.
-As a result, the Terminal is now a singular building encompassing the area of previous terminals 1A through D.
+In 2022, Terminal 1D underwent a full expansion, incorporating an arrivals hall, with the aim of increasing its annual passenger handling capacity from 1.8 crore (18 million) to 4 crore (40 million).

+In 2025, after an extensive redevelopment program, Terminal 1 reopened following major renovations and an expansion featuring a distinctive guitar-neck-shaped pier.
+The terminal now operates as a single integrated building, encompassing the former Terminal 1A through 1D areas.

 Terminal 2

-Terminal 2 was opened on 1 May 1986, at a cost of ₹95 crores and was used for international flights until July 2010 when operations shifted to Terminal 3.
-After this, the terminal remained operational for only three months per year.
-In 2017, after revamping Terminal 2 at a cost of ₹100 crores, DIAL shifted all operations of GoAir and select operations of IndiGo to that terminal in order to continue expansion work of Terminal 1.
+Terminal 2 was inaugurated on 1 May 1986, at a cost of ₹95 crores, and initially served international flights until July 2010, when operations were moved to Terminal 3.
+Following this, the terminal remained operational for only three months annually, catering to Hajj flights.
+In 2017, after a revamp costing ₹100 crores, DIAL shifted all GoAir operations and select IndiGo operations to Terminal 2, allowing for continued expansion work at Terminal 1.
 As of October 2025, all Terminal 2 renovations are complete and it is open for operations.